4 Great Seafood Places in Ohio | Alina Andras | NewsBreak Original

-If you live in Ohio and you like trying new restaurants from time to time, here is a list of four amazing seafood places in Ohio that are highly praised for their delicious food and amazing service.
+If you live in Ohio and you love eating seafood, here is a list of four amazing seafood restaurants that are highly praised by local people for their delicious food and amazing service.

 4 Great Seafood Places in Ohio